JSTOR-Labs/plant-humanities/docs/content/cacao.md

 <var data-image id="The Badianus Manuscript" title="The Badianus Manuscript" data-url="https://upload.wikimedia.org/wikipedia/commons/d/d8/Badianus_Codex%3B_photograph_of_open_book_Wellcome_L0021272.jpg" data-fit="cover"></var>
 <var data-image id="Colegio Santa Cruz in Tlatelolco, Mexico" title="Colegio Santa Cruz in Tlatelolco, Mexico with Mexica buildings in foreground" data-url="https://upload.wikimedia.org/wikipedia/commons/0/04/Tlatelolco_e_iglesia_de_Santiago_Tlatelolco%2C_M%C3%A9xico_D.F.%2C_M%C3%A9xico%2C_2013-10-16%2C_DD_25.JPG" data-fit="fill"></var>

 A fruiting cacao tree, identified as *Tlapalcacautl* in Nahautl, features in a recipe entitled “Trees and flowers for the fatigue of those administering the government and holding public office”.[^ref3] The other representation of cacao found in the text, identified as *Cacauaxochitl* in Nahautl, shows the plant in flower.[^ref4] While previous scholars have identified the latter plant as _Quararibea funebris_ because of the similarity of the Nahuatl name given with that of [one described by](https://www.biodiversitylibrary.org/page/42728812) Francisco Hernández de Toledo, the deep orange and yellow flowers along with the overall structure of the petals, pistil, and stamen depicted actually support the identification of it as a flowering and budding _Theobroma cacao_.[^ref5] illustration is featured with a recipe for  “Mental Stupor”, which calls for the use of its bark and roots.
 This same flowered cacao, while not illustrated, also features in recipes for hurt feet and as a cure for fear.
-<var data-image-viewer></var>
 <var data-image id="Flowering cacao" title="Flowering cacao" data-url="https://upload.wikimedia.org/wikipedia/commons/6/66/Cacao_Flor.JPG" data-fit="cover"></var>
 <var data-image id="Cacauaxochitl" title="Cacauaxochitl as depicted in  Dumbarton Oaks's Badianus reproductions" data-url="https://jstor-labs.github.io/plant-humanities/images/CacauaxochitlBadianus.jpeg" data-fit="cover"></var>
 <var data-image id="Fruiting cacao" title="Fruiting cacao" data-url="https://upload.wikimedia.org/wikipedia/commons/4/44/Cacao_-_United_States_Botanic_Garden%2C_Washington%2C_D.C._-_Stierch.jpg" data-fit="cover"></var>
 <var data-image id="Tlapalcacauatl" title="Tlapalcacauatl as depicted in  Dumbarton Oaks's Badianus reproductions" data-url="https://jstor-labs.github.io/plant-humanities/images/TlapalcacautlBadianus.jpeg" data-fit="cover"></var>

 It is clear that the watercolors  illustrate  anatomically accurate plant  structures situated within particular stages of the reproductive life cycle of cacao.
 These details of the herbal indicate  that the Mexica  had an intimate understanding of  the biology of cacao, a  level of knowledge not represented  in contemporaneous European-authored herbals.
 Consequently, the knowledge of cacao within the Badianus has a broader spatio-temporal history, developing across Mesoamerica well before the arrival of Spaniards and the formation of the school in which de la Cruz and Badiano created the herbal.
 <var data-scope="local" id="Q13703"></var>
-<var data-image-viewer></var>
 <var data-image id="Ancient Cacao Beverage Vessel" title="Ancient Maya Cacao Beverage Vessel with Cacao Imagery" data-url="https://upload.wikimedia.org/wikipedia/commons/6/6f/Mayan_-_Lidded_Vessel_-_Walters_20092039_-_Side_B.jpg" data-fit="contain"></var>
 <var data-image id="Cacao Reproductive Cycle" title="Reproductive Life Cycle of Cacao" data-url="https://jstor-labs.github.io/plant-humanities/images/CacaoReprod.png" data-fit="contain"></var>

 ### Ancient Ideologies

 In these Mexica recipes, the association of cacao with curing particular ailments echoes what was known about the plant for thousands of years by preceding Mesoamerican cultures.
 In several indigenous cosmologies, the  cacao plant represented  an important stage in the life cycle of  the environment,  emerging after the death of maize.
 This cycle has  been referred to as a forest garden or milpa, a subsistence strategy that was, and still is, central to providing sustenance to millions of neotropical inhabitants. [^ref6]
 <var data-image-viewer></var>
 <var data-image id="The Milpa Cycle" title="" data-url="https://jstor-labs.github.io/plant-humanities/images/MilpaCycle.png" data-fit="fill"></var>

 Ancient Maya leaders represented themselves and their gods as or in relation to this cycle and its  associated  plants  of importance, mainly cacao and maize, attempting to embody the power of the natural world.
 For example, we see the  ancient Maya  depict ancestors of rulers  as cacao trees  growing from the sarcophagi of dead  ‘maize god’  rulers at the site of Palenque  and  cacao trees anthropomorphized  as deities on intricately carved vessels.
 By invoking this cycle in representing themselves and deities, Maya political leaders were giving precedence to the subsistence practices, ideologies, and plants they incorporated.
 Given this ancient association of cacao with the power of the natural world, it is not surprising to see cacao as an ingredient in the Badianus’ recipes for curing fear and malaise, particularly for political leaders.